h2non/hu/README.md

 ### Rationale

-A good aproach to learn and apply functional programming principles is creating a functional-like helper library, why not?
+A good aproach to learn and apply functional programming principles is creating a functional-oriented library that assists by it self to do functional programming

 hu was created to define an real scenario to do funny experiments with some pure functional programming principles